 After remission has been achieved, maintenance therapy may be required.
 This usually involves using azathioprine, methotrexate, or rituximab.
 Cyclophosphamide is usually not used for maintenance therapy due to toxicity.
 The dose of glucocorticoids is usually lowered in stages (tapered) as well.

 Regardless of which therapy is used to achieve remission and for maintenance therapy, affected individuals can experience a recurrence (relapse) of the disorder, which can be called a “flare”.
 Sometimes, a relapse may be triggered by an infection.

 Some affected individuals may have progressive kidney damage, and the kidneys may no longer be able to perform their normal functions.
-This necessitates dialysis and eventually a kidney transplant.
+Kidney dialysis and eventually a kidney transplant may be needed.
 Dialysis is a procedure in which a machine is used to perform the kidney’s basic functions of fluid and waste removal.
 Kidney transplantation has been successful for kidney failure resulting from granulomatosis with polyangiitis.

 Antibiotics have been used to treat secondary bacterial infections sometimes associated with granulomatosis with polyangiitis.
-Trimethoprim-sulfamethoxazole (Bactrim® and Septra®) is an antibiotic that has been effective in treating affected individuals, particularly those with only upper airway involvement.
+Bactrim (trimethoprim-sulfamethoxazole) is an antibiotic that has been effective in treating affected individuals, particularly those with only upper airway involvement.
 It is often used to reduce the possibility of a lung infection called Pneumocystis jiroveci pneumonia, especially when intensive immune suppressive therapy is needed to control the vasculitis.